How to Configure Log4J2 Using Yaml

 Configuring a Rolling File Appender

 In my earlier posts on configuring Log4J 2 using XML and JSON, I discussed about the benefits of the rolling file appender and how to configure one.
-Additionaly, you can refer the Log4J 2 manual to learn more about the rolling file.
+Additionally, you can refer the Log4J 2 manual to learn more about the rolling file.
 In YAML, you can configure a rolling file appender, like this.

 . . .